 79.2% of males survive kidney cancer for at least one year.
 This falls to 62.9% surviving for five years or more, as shown by age-standardised net survival for patients diagnosed with kidney cancer during 2013-2017 in England.
 Survival for females at one year is 79.6% and falls to 65.4% surviving for at least five years.
 Survival for females is similar to than for males at one year, and higher than for at five years.

 Kidney Cancer Age-Standardised One-, Five- and Ten-Year Net Survival, Adults (Aged 15-99), England, 2013-2017

 Kidney cancer survival continues to fall beyond five years after diagnosis.
-50% of men and 49% of women are predicted to survive their disease for ten years or more, as shown by age-standardised net survival for patients diagnosed with kidney cancer during 2010-2011 in England and Wales.
-Out of 20 common cancers in England and Wales, ten-year survival for kidney cancer ranks 12th highest overall.
+51.2% of males and 53.1% of females are predicted to survive their disease for ten years or more, as shown by age-standardised net survival for patients diagnosed with kidney cancer during 2013-2017 in England.